CalMatters/data-care-court/README.md

 CalMatters also requested data on petitioners and housing status of clients petitioned.
 This dataset will be updated when the data is ready.

 ## Examples of Use
-This repo contains data for our story "TKTK."
+This repo contains data for our story: [New mental health courts haven’t helped as many people as Newsom promised.
+Here’s why](https://calmatters.org/health/mental-health/2025/09/care-court-2025-data/).

 ## Data Use